 SentinelOne (S) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the cybersecurity provider had gained 15.24% over the past month.
-This has outpaced the Computer and Technology sector's gain of 10.18% and the S&P 500's gain of 7.71% in that time.
+Coming into today, shares of the cybersecurity provider had gained 22.95% in the past month.
+In that same time, the Computer and Technology sector gained 3.62%, while the S&P 500 gained 6.22%.

-SentinelOne will be looking to display strength as it nears its next earnings release.
-On that day, SentinelOne is projected to report earnings of -$0.17 per share, which would represent year-over-year growth of 19.05%.
+Wall Street will be looking for positivity from SentinelOne as it approaches its next earnings report date.
+In that report, analysts expect SentinelOne to post earnings of -$0.16 per share.
+This would mark year-over-year growth of 23.81%.
 Our most recent consensus estimate is calling for quarterly revenue of $135.93 million, up 73.69% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for SentinelOne.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for SentinelOne.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 13.19% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 8.24% higher.
 SentinelOne currently has a Zacks Rank of #2 (Buy).

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.